Dr David Etor

 Biography

-Dr. Etor earned an M.Sc. in Electrical Power from Newcastle University, UK, and a Ph.D. in Electronic Engineering (Microsystems Technology specialisation) from Durham University, UK.
-He also holds a Postgraduate Certificate in Higher Education from the Massachusetts Institute of Technology (MIT), USA.
+Dr Etor earned an M.Sc. in Electrical Power from Newcastle University, UK, and a Ph.D. in Engineering, with a specialisation in Microsystems Technology, from Durham University, UK.
+He is also a graduate of the Kaufman Teaching Certificate Program (KTCP) at the Massachusetts Institute of Technology (MIT), USA, and a Fellow of the Higher Education Academy (FHEA), UK.

 In 2023, Dr. Etor served on the International Advisory Board for the 9th International Research Symposium on Problem-Based Learning: Transforming Engineering Education, jointly convened by MIT, Harvard University, and Aalborg University in Cambridge and Boston, USA.

-Dr. Etor is a member of the Institution of Engineering and Technology (IET) and the Nigerian Society of Engineers (NSE).
-He has held faculty positions at the University of Jos and Baze University, and prior to joining the University of Bristol, he held the role of MEMS Technologist at Collins Aerospace (RTX).
+Dr Etor is a Member of the Institution of Engineering and Technology (IET) and the Nigerian Society of Engineers (NSE).
+He has held faculty positions at the University of Jos, Baze University, and the University of Abuja.
+Prior to joining the University of Bristol, he held the role of MEMS Technologist at Collins Aerospace (RTX), where he contributed to the development and testing of advanced sensing and microsystem technologies for aerospace applications.

 Research interests